ultimatemovers/omnia/food.md

   menu_group_name: food
   menu_group_text: A menu of seasonal produce, used at its peak, designed with all
     tastes in mind.
 Familiar yet new, held together by our iconic duck and cheesecake.
+- menu_group_name: cocktail
+  menu_group_title: Cocktail
+  menu_group_text: All the classics, with a few signature twists.
+Start, spend, or
+    end the night with our well loved Lemon Myrtle Gimlet and Saffron Negroni.
+  menu-group-image: ''
+  categories: []
 - menu_group_title: Beverages
   categories:
   - category_title: CELLAR WINE BY THE GLASS